-This paper attempts to investigate the causes of terrorism in contemporary human society by assessing the various definitive dimensions that both scholars and cultures have ascribed to the phenomenon.
+This essay attempts to investigate the causes of terrorism in contemporary human society by assessing the various definitive dimensions that both scholars and cultures have ascribed to the phenomenon.
 It seeks to answer the question of what terrorism is said to be today and of what is or are responsible for its continuous proliferation in human society.
 The author also sought to investigate, using the Hacker and Weaver Model of Group Intent, the possibility of predicting whether trends in any given crisis will result in outright terrorism. the study found among other things that scholars, agencies and governments have not come to agree on a specific and generalized definition for terrorism since each party has sought to define the term along its own ideological lines.
 Taking the Cameroonian example, the study found that to predict whether a crisis will result in terrorism requires a proper definition of the term itself as well as a long-term assessment of the trends of the crisis in question.

 Key words: Terrorism, national security, violence, state terrorism, communication